groupgets/LeptonModule/README.md

 4. to capture an image run "sudo ./a.out"
 5. a file called image.pgm will be created, you can use GIMP to view the image

+See the wiki page for more information: https://github.com/PureEngineering/LeptonModule/wiki

 arduino_i2c
 --------------